Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

-\glspl{vlm} offer new opportunities for realistic driving scenario generation by combining natural language understanding with visual modalities such as scenario images for generation or interpretation, enabling the creation of highly realistic traffic scenes.
+\textbf{Real-World Scenario Replication:} \glspl{vlm} offers new opportunities for realistic driving scenario replication, by combining language understanding with visual modalities such as scenario images, enabling the creation of realistic traffic scenes based on real-world recorded dataset or maps.

-OmniTester~\cite{lu2024multimodal} proposes a framework with LLM and VLM to create realistic and diverse traffic scenarios in SUMO.
-User inputs and context from RAG with external knowledge and OSM map library are processed via GPT-4 to generate SUMO scenario scripts.
-A VLM GPT-4V analyzes the generated scenario using images and code, providing feedback in natural language.
+OmniTester~\cite{lu2024multimodal} proposes a framework with \gls{llm} and \gls{vlm} to create realistic and diverse traffic scenarios in SUMO.
+User inputs and context from \gls{rag} with external knowledge and \gls{osm} map library are processed via GPT-4~\cite{achiam2023gpt} to generate SUMO scenario scripts.
+A GPT-4V analyzes the generated scenario using images and code, providing feedback in natural language.
 Then, the GPT-4 evaluator compares this feedback against the intended description to enhance scenario generation.

-Beyond map-based scenario synthesis, we are currently missing replaying real-world logs for more realistic behavior and reconstructing crash scenarios for risk-focused scenario testing.
-VLMs can enhance these by captioning generated scenarios and using the descriptions as feedback to iteratively improve generation accuracy.

-\textbf{Metrics:} In OmniTester~\cite{lu2024multimodal}, the evaluation focuses on two key aspects.
-(I) \textit{Controllability} measures how well the system adheres to user-specified requirements, including scene type, the number of lanes or vehicles, and whether the generated files are valid for execution in SUMO.
-(II) \textit{Diversity} captures the range and variability of generated scenarios, evaluated through statistical analysis of lane counts, edge counts, route lengths, and vehicle numbers.
+Beyond the real-world map, the authors from~\cite{miao2024dashcam} present a fully automated pipeline that transforms sample frames of dashcam crash video from the \gls{ccd}~\cite{bao2020uncertainty} into simulation scenarios for \gls{adas} testing.
+Using GPT-4o with \gls{icl}, the system generates SCENIC scripts for CARLA, while a second GPT-4o compares real and simulated video frames based on predefined behavior features, enabling iterative refinement through visual feedback.